Location

 Background and suitability for the role: Ran Pappo has 25 years of business experience while delivering results worldwide.
 Mr. Pappo is the Chief Executive Officer of Diva Hirschthal Ltd. a large organization engaged in designing, manufacturing and world wild selling of high quality swimwear.
 Mr. Pappo also serves as a director in JS Group Srl, supervising its financial activities while reviewing its manuals and goals.
 Mr Pappo is a strategic consultant focusing on organizational workflows, financial forecasting, budgeting, auditing, human resources optimization, production planning and marketing.
 Mr. Pappo has an extensive financial knowledge including budgeting, managing and auditing financial statements for national Organizations.
 Mr. Pappo holds a BS in Business Administration, Finance and International Marketing, from the College for Management in Israel.

-Term of office: Mrs. Deborah M Bitman, appointed as an independent director on December 30, 2015.
+Term of office: Mrs. Schwartz, appointed (subject to shareholders approval) as an independent director on August 30, 2019.
 Member of the Audit Committee and the Remuneration Committee.

 A board evaluation process led by the chairman was initiated alongside the Company’s adoption of the QCA code and will form an important part of the ongoing review process.
 All current directors completed questionnaires about the effectiveness of the board and a self-assessment if their own contributions which were assessed and reviewed by the chairman.
 These questionnaires form the basis for a one-on-one discussion with directors about their current and future performance, which in turn was collectively summarized with the board as a whole.